MicrosoftDocs/cpp-docs/docs/mfc/reference/cobarray-class.md

 ## <a name="removeall"></a> CObArray::RemoveAll

-Removes all the pointers from this array but does not actually delete the `CObject` objects.
+Removes all the pointers from this array but doesn't actually delete the `CObject` objects.

 ```cpp
 void RemoveAll();